fmbarina/pick-lsp-formatter.nvim/README.md

   - per working directory
   - per project

-By default, [`vim.buf.lsp.format()`](https://neovim.io/doc/user/lsp.html#vim.lsp.buf.format()) will format the buffer will all attached language servers capable of it, which is less than ideal.
+By default, [`vim.buf.lsp.format()`](https://neovim.io/doc/user/lsp.html#vim.lsp.buf.format()) will format the buffer with all attached language servers capable of it, which is less than ideal.
 It *does* let you filter which language servers to use, but doing that every time isn't very nice.
 This is the issue this plugin aims to alleviate.

 It exists because I wanted to format lua using stylua, so I installed efm.
 I soon realized I didn't want *every* lua file formatted with stylua.
 Later, I even thought to stop using stylua at all—editorconfig is right there!
 Alas, pick-lsp-formatter already existed by then, so stylua gets another chance... in select environments.